capecchi/carmodydr.github.io/_posts/2017-03-18-meteor-impacts.markdown

 There are others, as well.
 Check out someone else's [list of favorites](http://www.wondermondo.com/Best/World/ImpressiveImpactCraters.htm).
 (These are the ones that make up the collaged picture above.)

 A lot of factors go into determining just how big of a crater any given meteor might make.
-There are a few online simulators that allow you to repeatedly smash spack rocks into out planet: [ImpactEarth](http://www.purdue.edu/impactearth/) and the [Impact Calculator](http://simulator.down2earth.eu/planet.html).
+There are a few online simulators that allow you to repeatedly smash space rocks into out planet: [ImpactEarth](http://www.purdue.edu/impactearth/) and the [Impact Calculator](http://simulator.down2earth.eu/planet.html).

 The Earth is an interesting place for many, many reasons.
 It is socially diverse and geologically complex, and there is admittedly much that requires our attention.
 Nevertheless, reminding ourselves that Earth itself is part of a larger context can bring an illuminating shift in perspective.
 These craters are everywhere.
 Visit and explore!